Rings in which one-sided strongly $\pi$-regular elements are strongly $\pi$-regular: Introduction

-Recall that an element $a$ of a ring $R$ is said to be {\em right (respectively, left) strongly $\pi$-regular} if $a^n= a^{n+1}x$ (respectively, $a^n = xa^{n+1}$) for some $x \in R$ and $n \in \mathbb{N}$.
-If $n=1$, then $a$ is called a right (left) strongly regular element.
-An element which is both left and right strongly $\pi$-regular (respectively, strongly regular) is called a {\em strongly $\pi$-regular} (respectively, strongly regular) element.
-Arens and Kaplansky \cite{ArensKap} introduced strongly regular rings as a generalization of regular rings.
-Subsequently, Azumaya introduced strongly $\pi$-regular rings as a generalization of $\pi$-regular rings.
-In \cite{KP}, Kaplansky asked the following question \\[3mm] {\em It is natural to ask what can be deduced from just the assumption $a^{n+1} x = a^n$.
-For example, does it enable one to construct idempotents?} In 1954, Azumaya \cite[Theorem 3]{Az} proved that if $a \in R$ is strongly $\pi$-regular, then there exists an element $z$ commuting with $a$ and $n \in \mathbb{N}$ such that $a^n = a^{n+1}z$.
-This implies that $a^n = a^{2n}z^n = a^nz^na^n$ and so $a^nz^n$ is an idempotent.
-Thus, a strongly $\pi$-regular element enables one to construct idempotents as desired by Kaplansky in the question mentioned above.
-But when Kaplansky raised this question, it was not known that if all elements of a ring are right strongly $\pi$-regular, then all its elements are also left strongly $\pi$-regular.
-This result was proved about $25$ years later by Dischinger \cite{Dischinger} in 1976.
-This result of Dischinger \cite{Dischinger} leads to a very satisfactory answer to the question raised by Kaplansky.
-However, this result of Dischinger does not hold locally, and a right strongly $\pi$-regular element may not be left strongly $\pi$-regular.
+However, this result of Dischinger does not hold locally{\footnote{The term “locally’’ is used in the sense of considering the result element-wise}}, and a right strongly $\pi$-regular element may not be left strongly $\pi$-regular.
 For instance, if $R$ is not Dedekind finite and has two elements $a, \,b$ such that $ab = 1$ but $ba \neq 1$, then $a$ is right strongly $\pi$-regular but not left strongly $\pi$-regular.
 On the other hand, Azumaya \cite[Theorem 4]{Az} proved that if $R$ has a bounded index of nilpotence, then every one-sided strongly $\pi$-regular element is strongly $\pi$-regular.
 Azumaya \cite[Lemma 3]{Az} also proved that if $a \in R$ is strongly $\pi$-regular with $a^n = a^{n+1}x$ and $a^m = ya^{m+1}$ for some $x,\,y \in R$ and $n,\,m \in \mathbb{N}$, then $a^m = a^{m+1}x$ and $a^n = ya^{n+1}$ also.
-So the following result follows.
+In view of this, the following result follows.